Magnus Church of England Academy: Foundation

+Over the school entrance in Newark it reads "this grammar school was founded by the reverend Thomas Magnus, 1529."

 "The Free Grammar school was founded in 1530, by Dr. Thomas Magnus, Archdeacon of the East Riding of Yorkshire, and a native of Newark, who, by will in 1550, bequeathed lands for the support of a "school of grammar and a school of song."
 The income, amounting to nearly £2400, is thus appropriated: to the grammar school, £270; to the song school, £105; to ten singing boys, £37.
 16.; to national schools, £150; to a dispensary, £150; to the commissioners for lighting, paving, and improving the town, £290; and to the churchwardens for the repair of the church, clerk's and sexton's salaries, &c., £750; besides incidental disbursements.
 There are two exhibitions of £80 per annum each, connected with the school, which are continued for three years to those who are elected to them."

 Grammar school

 The school on Earp Avenue was built in 1909.
 In the 1950s, the school had around 450 boys, and had the same by the 1970s, with 100 in the sixth form.
 The girls' grammar school was called the Lilley & Stone Girls' High School, which was on London Road.
 The current Grove School was a secondary modern school.